-Your enthusiasm and full engagement will ensure that we - us and you - stay the course.
+Each year, our new students inspire enthusiasm and hope for the entire community.
+Your enthusiasm, activism and full engagement will ensure that we - us and you - stay the course.
 Your responsibility will be to ensure that the resources dedicated to your training are maximised as much as possible.
-Whether you are funded by your Governments, your families or yourselves, it is an investment in your future, in our collective future.
-Your University commits to ensuring that we deliver programmes of high quality and relevance to national and regional development, in as safe an environment as possible.
+However your education is funded - by your Governments, your families or yourselves, or by philanthropic donors, it is an investment in your future, in our collective future.
+Your University is committed to ensuring that we deliver programmes of high quality and relevance to national and regional development, in as safe an environment as possible.